smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 <img src="../fig/rmd-02-unnamed-chunk-12-1.png" title="plot of chunk unnamed-chunk-12" alt="plot of chunk unnamed-chunk-12" style="display: block; margin: auto;" />

-In a boxplot, the upper whisker extends to the highest value within 1.5 * inter-quartile range (IQR, or distance between first and third quartiles) and the lower whisker extends to the lowest value within 1.5 * IQR of the hinge.
+In a boxplot, the upper whisker extends to the highest value within 1.5 x inter-quartile range (IQR, or distance between first and third quartiles) and the lower whisker extends to the lowest value within 1.5 x IQR of the hinge.
 Data beyond the end of the whiskers (outliers) are plotted as points.

 It's difficult to distinguish the strain names on the x-axis, so flip the coordinates to place strain on the y-axis and red blood cells on the x-axis.

 ~~~
 ggplot(data = cc_data, mapping = aes(x = strain, y = RBC)) +